 Is it frustrating to use?
 For a mobile website: am I often shaking my phone in frustration?

 Does the content try to “trick” the user into visiting your website only to not deliver what the customers want?

 Does your content take too long to load?
 In Chrome and other add-ons for other browsers, you are able to mimic a download speed.
 Use this to figure out if your website if too slow.

 Is your content aesthetically unappealing?
 Does it look like spam?

 This one is short.
 Keep your URLs meaningful.
 What does that mean?
 Here’s an example:

 Basically, use keywords in URLs, do not use auto assigned post numbers.

 Notice that I didn’t use any underscores, but used a dash instead.
 This is also great for optimization.

 This one is also short.
 Up until now, all of the advice has been about how to optimize your own website.
-Now here is how to optimize your website using other websites: Try to get others to cite you.
+Now here is how to increase your ranking of your website using other websites: Try to get others to cite you or link back to your website.
 If people link to your original content, web crawlers pick up on this.
 This will increase the ranking for your original content.

 If you would like more information on any of our digital marketing solutions, just ask!.